Brain – Key Things To Know

 Conclusion

-The human brain is constantly changing and adapting.
+The brain is constantly changing and adapting.
 This means that it is never too late to start taking care of our brains.
 No matter our age, we can all make choices that will help to keep our brains healthy.

 Taking care of our brains is an investment in our future.
 By taking steps to protect our brains now, we can enjoy a lifetime of good mental health.